hrfee/jfa-go/README.md

 Grab an archive from the release section for your platform, and extract `jfa-go` and `data` to the same directory.
 Run the executable to start.

+A PKGBUILD is also provided for those using Arch Linux.

 For [docker](https://hub.docker.com/repository/docker/hrfee/jfa-go), run:
 ```
 docker create \